 The purpose of a short altitude training camp (2-5 days) is to gain an understanding of how your body responds to exercise at higher altitudes.
 These short camps are not long enough to lead to an increase in oxygen-carrying capacity (the camp would need to be about 3 weeks long to have this impact).

-Message #3: The most practical option for improving a sea-level athlete’s performance at altitude is arriving at altitude with the best-possible fitness.
+Message #3: The most practical option for improving a sea-level athlete’s performance at altitude is arriving at altitude with the best possible fitness.

 Altitude training protocols like “Live High, Train Low” or “Live High, Train Everywhere” work, without a doubt.
-Altitude tents can be beneficial, too.
+Altitude tents may be beneficial, too.
 But those options are often impractical for amateur and time-crunched athletes because they’re too expensive, time-consuming, or disruptive to the athlete’s daily life.
-If you have targeted a high-altitude event in 2014, the best thing you can do is commit to being in the best shape of your life when you toe the start line.
+If you have targeted a high-altitude event, the best thing you can do is commit to being in the best shape of your life when you toe the start line.
 The altitude will take your power output and pace down a notch, but it’s your choice where that starting point will be.
 If the altitude takes 10% off a threshold power of 300 watts you’ll perform better than if you arrive with a threshold power of 250 watts.
 You still have to be disciplined and knowledgeable about throttle control, and you still have to stay hydrated and well fed, but starting out with greater aerobic fitness means each hard effort will take less out of you and you’ll be stronger for longer into the race.